MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

        ```
 5. Verify that the disk has been added for exclusion

-   **To view the existing exclusion for specific VMs, run the following command:**
+   **View the existing exclusion for specific VMs, run the following command:**

     ```
     ./ExcludeDisk.ps1 -Datasource $vmDsInfo[0] [-view]